-Traveling time to working areas in mines, which can be many hundreds of meters below the surface, can take up to an hour.
+Traveling time to working be many hundreds of meters below the surface, can take up to an hour.
 Increasingly, operators can control loaders and drilling machines from control rooms.
 Certain loaders have driverless operation to shaft pits where the ore is tipped for onward transportation to the concentrator above ground.